-Geographic Boundaries: Funding in the Culture, Equity, and the Arts program is offered to Chicago-based organizations.
-The CEA program prioritizes requests from organizations that are located within the city of Chicago and whose core mission is to serve Chicago audiences.
-We will, on occasion, consider requests from organizations that are in the suburbs if the applicant can make a compelling case that the organization reaches historically underserved audiences within the city of Chicago to a substantial degree.
+Geographic Boundaries: Funding in the CEA program is offered to Chicago-based organizations.
+The program prioritizes requests from organizations that are located within Chicago city limits and whose core mission is to serve Chicago audiences.
+We will, on occasion, consider requests from organizations that are in the suburbs if the applicant can make a compelling case that the organization reaches audiences within the city of Chicago to a substantial degree and is otherwise closely aligned with the attributes below.